“Almost like a real web site”

 The 70mm Newsletter

-"Windjammer" poster.
-Click to enlarge.
+"Windjammer" poster and advertising.
 Courtesy: Bengt Norman, Film Collection 2006

 This is the story of one of the greatest cinemas in Sweden.
 It was called "Vinterpalatset" ("The Winterpalace") and was situated in Stockholm, the lovely capital of Sweden.
 Mr. Andren has a long career behind him as a train engineer and projectionist.
 He is currently building his own 3-strip setup and expects to be able to show Cinerama in a few years.
 Mr. Andren is a technical consultant to a municipal film museum in Säterne, Sweden, and he is an expert on AGA, Bauer U2 and Philips FP2 projectors.